Fever of Unknown Origin (FUO)

 Serologic tests, such as antinuclear antibody (ANA) and rheumatoid factor (RF), are done to screen for rheumatologic disorders.

 Imaging tests are guided by symptoms and signs.
-Typically, areas of discomfort should be imaged—eg, in patients with back pain, MRI of the spine (to check for infection or tumor); in patients with abdominal pain, CT of the abdomen.
+Typically, areas of discomfort should be imaged—eg, in patients with back pain, contrast-enhanced MRI of the spine (to check for infection or tumor); in patients with abdominal pain, contrast-enhanced CT of the abdomen.
 However, CT of the chest, abdomen, and pelvis should be considered to check for adenopathy and occult abscesses even when patients do not have localizing symptoms or signs.

 If blood cultures are positive or heart murmurs or peripheral signs suggest endocarditis, echocardiography is done.